DAVFoundation/missioncontrol/CONTRIBUTING.md

 # Contributing to missioncontrol

-Thank you for taking the time to get involved with DAV Foundation projects! :+1:
+Thank you for taking the time to lend a hand with the **missions** project ❤️
-The DAV project you are looking at is **missioncontrol**.

-Mission Control is a service running on the DAV network, and serving as a marketplace connecting DAV users looking to ship packages, with drone owners.

 There are several ways you can help the project out: